THE WORLD'S LARGEST AND MOST SPECTACULAR ASTRONOMY & SPACE EXPO

 The newly selected, $1 billion NASA mission Dragonfly, now in design, is a quadcopter-like rotorcraft lander for Titan.
 This capable spacecraft will image the surface up close, in the vein of Mars rover exploration, but could vastly outstrip these rovers in ground coverage, easily exceeding several hundred miles.
 And it will analyze samples, helping us understand if conditions are right for life in the distant reaches of our solar system.
 JANI RADEBAUGH is a planetary scientist and an Science Team Member for the newly selected Dragonfly rotorcraft lander mission to Saturn’s moon Titan.

-JOE RAO is the six-time Emmy nominated meteorologist and on air personality.
+JOE RAO is the eight-time Emmy nominated meteorologist and on air personality.
 In addition to his on-air fame, Joe is also an avid amateur astronomer.
 He has co-lead several eclipse expeditions and served as an on-board meteorologist for three eclipse cruises.
 He is also an Associate and Guest Lecturer at the Hayden Planetarium, a Contributing Editor for S&T magazine and also writes for Space.com, Natural History magazine, and the Farmers’ Almanac.